Stories

 Tak Ishiwata talks about learning to cook Japanese food as a child from his mother, Fumiko Ishiwata, as there was no Japanese food available at that time in Newfoundland.
 Born in Newfoundland to Japanese parents, Tak feels that he understands both cultures.

 Tak Ishiwata is a Newfoundland-born chef of Japanese heritage.
-He is the owner and chief chef of Basho Restaurant, well known for its fusion cuisine, use of wild local ingredients, and cocktails.
+He is the owner and chef of Basho Restaurant in St. John’s, well known for its fusion cuisine, use of wild local ingredients, and cocktails.

 Identity Food Small Business Family Culture Trade Cultural Fusion Japanese Food Intergenerationality